joeedh/StochasticScreenGenerator/readme.md

 This little web app generates stochastic (blue noise) screens for digital halftoning/stippling.
 It has four methods:

+* Void-and-cluster: A classic, this one works best for generating stochastic screens for printers.

 * Dart:  Classic, progressive dart throwing.
 Generates the highest quality masks.

 * SPH: SPH fluid method.
 Not quite as good as dart, and a bit harder to control.
 Is much slower at higher resolutions.

 * Jitter: A very simple randomlized hexagonal grid method.
+Randomizes the hiearhcial levels, not the point positions.
+Mostly for reference purposes.
-Produces the worst results
+  Produces the worst results.

 * AA: AA patterns, optimized to have blue noise properties via the SPH method.
 Based on papers by Abdalla G. M. Ahmed, but modified to use skewed